Free Crochet Ocean Toys: 19 Sea Creature Ideas + a Free Fish Pattern

 17. Crochet Octopus

 This crochet octopus from Off The Beaten Hook is a beautifully detailed pattern with a round head and eight distinct tentacles.
 The designer uses invisible decreases for smooth shaping and recommends safety eyes for a professional finish.
-This is one of the most popular free crochet ocean toys patterns because octopuses are universally loved and the pattern is well-suited for all skill levels.
+This is one of the most popular ocean amigurumi patterns because octopuses are universally loved and the pattern is well-suited for all skill levels.
 The finished octopus is about 8 inches tall and makes a wonderful comfort toy for children.

 Get the Free Octopus Pattern from Off The Beaten Hook